11 innings, eight home runs and one wild Game 2: A timeline of the Astros' improbable victory

 Bottom of the fifth

 Verlander is dealing.
-He's thrown 44 pitches through four innings, hasn't allowed a hit and is pitching like a baseball god wanting to carry this entire team on his back.
+He has thrown 44 pitches through four innings, hasn't allowed a hit and is pitching like a baseball god wanting to carry this entire team on his back.
 Pederson steps in with two outs.
 Dodgers manager Dave Roberts said before the game that Pederson started in left field -- he'd made only two starts there all season -- because of his ability to hit velocity like Verlander's.
 So, of course he hits a 2-1 slider out to right-center for his first home run since July 26.

 Score: Dodgers 1, Astros 1